How to clean a 3D printer build plate

 Step 6: Repeat the cleaning process if necessary, but avoid using too much force or pressure when wiping the bed, because this can crack the glass or loosen the structure underneath the bed.

-PEI (Polyetherimide) Bed: PEI is a thermoplastic material that is known for its excellent adhesion properties.
+PEI (Polyetherimide) Bed (Old Style): PEI is a thermoplastic material that is known for its excellent adhesion properties.
 It’s closely related to the ULTEM thermoplastic often used in high temperature, industrial 3D printers.
-Here's how to clean a PEI 3D printer bed:
+Here's how to clean a PEI build plate:

 Step 1: Let the bed cool down to room temperature before cleaning.
 Attempting to clean a hot bed can cause the cleaning solution to evaporate too quickly and produce a high concentration of potentially toxic or flammable gas.